Electrical ,Electronics and Embedded

 Markup Capabilities

-allow persons to capture their feedback in the context of the design of the routed system.
+Allow persons to capture their feedback in the context of the design of the routed system.

-Multi-Board Design capabilities
+Multi-Board Design Capabilities

 Concurrent Design Abilities

-enable multiple team members to work in parallel on the same PCB or multi-board PCB design.
+Enable multiple team members to work in parallel on the same PCB or multi-board PCB design.

 Rule Or Constraint Checking Capabilities